Mgithus/intro/README.md

 # intro
-introduction to creating 1st repository forming first commit(change) in the branch file . so main branch will remail as it is.
+introduction to creating 1st repository forming first commit(change) in the branch file . so main branch will remail as it is. print('hellow git')